dino-/py-mkvenv/README.md

 ## Description

-Create a Python virtual environment directory in a new or existing project using `python -m venv`.
-After the environment is created, this tool will update pip, setuptools and wheel.
+Creates a Python virtual environment directory in a new or existing project using `python -m venv`.
+After the environment is created, this tool will update `pip`, `setuptools` and `wheel`.
 Finally, it will detect a `requirements.txt` file and `pip install -r` it.

-This tool will also create a .gitignore file if none is present.
+This tool will also create a `.gitignore` file if none is present.

 ## Development